SeekDeep

 SeekDeep setupTarAmpAnalysis --technology iontorrent --inputDir rawDirectory/ --inputFilePat ".*.fastq.gz" --samples sampleNames.tab.txt --idFile pfama1_ids.tab.txt --groupMeta groupingsFile.tab.txt --outDir analysis --byIndex --targetsToIndex targetsToIndex.tab.txt "--extraExtractorCmds=--checkRevComplementForMids --qualWindow 50,5,18" --numThreads 7

-file’s first column is file names and not by target--samples
+• --byIndex - Indicates that the --samples file’s first column is file names and not by target

-file, (if all targets are present in all files then this doesn’t have to be supplied)--technology
+• --targetsToIndex - A file that has what targets are in what files from the --samples file, (if all targets are present in all files then this doesn’t have to be supplied)

 * --extraProcessClusterCmds - Any extra commands to append to the default ones for the processClusters step, should be given in quotes